slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 <!--
 > *"Fools rush in and get the best seats in the house."*
-> *"One’s only rival is one’s own potentialities.
-One’s only failure is failing to live up to one’s own possibilities.
-In this sense, every man can be a king, and must therefore be treated like a king."  -- Abraham Maslow [1908]*

 - One of the hardest lessons in adulthood is realizing some people just aren’t built for reflection or growth.
 They’ll make the same mistake for 20 years and call it a personality.
 - every snowflake is different but all snow is the same.